chen-yifu/Haskell-Pokemon/ReadMe.md

 ## All Files
-#Ai.hs
+# Ai.hs
--Contains functions related to AIs
+* Contains functions related to AIs
--important functions: dumbAi, medAi
+* important functions: dumbAi, medAi

-#CalculateDamage.hs
+# CalculateDamage.hs
-*Contains functions related to damage and heal calculations *important functions: calcDmg, healer
+* Contains functions related to damage and heal calculations

-#GameUtil.hs
+* important functions: calcDmg, healer

+# GameUtil.hs
-*Contains helper function for checking validity *important functions: isPokemon, isNumber
+* Contains helper function for checking validity

-#InitState.hs
+* important functions: isPokemon, isNumber

+# InitState.hs
-*Contains the main function to start the game *important functions: initState
+* Contains the main function to start the game

-#Main.hs
+* important functions: initState

+# Main.hs
-*Contains functions related to performing the actual game with different game states *important functions: play, play3v3
+* Contains functions related to performing the actual game with different game states

-#Move.hs
+* important functions: play, play3v3

+# Move.hs
-*Contains a dataset of all available moves for the Pokemons
+* Contains a dataset of all available moves for the Pokemons

-#Pokemon.hs
+# Pokemon.hs
-*Contains a dataset of all available Pokemons
+* Contains a dataset of all available Pokemons

-#State.hs
+# State.hs
-*Contains functions related to game states
+* Contains functions related to game states
-*important functions: State, Game
+* important functions: State, Game

-#Type.hs
+# Type.hs
-*Contains a dataset of all multiplier with every pair of type(different elements in Pokemon) for damage calculation
+* Contains a dataset of all multiplier with every pair of type(different elements in Pokemon) for damage calculation

-#UserGetMove.hs
+# UserGetMove.hs
-*Contains functions related to get user selected moves *important functions: getMove, findChosenMove
+* Contains functions related to get user selected moves
+* important functions: getMove, findChosenMove